 1. Original Content: All entries submitted to the Nashville Film Festival (NashFilm) Screenwriting Competition must be original works by the applicant.
 If the script is an adaptation or based on source material to which the entrant doesn't own the rights, permission to adapt the original work must be submitted as the first page in the screenplay PDF.
 Projects from Stephen King’s Dollar Baby offering may be submitted without additional documentation.
 Note on the cover page that this is a Dollar Baby project.

 2. Submissions: Submissions must be made online through one of our entry partners.
 No mailed or emailed entries are accepted.
 NashFilm does not allow changes to the categories after submission.
 All submissions are final, and NashFilm does not issue refunds or adjustments of entry fees.
 Each submission will be sent a confirmation email once payment is processed.

 3. Multiple Categories: Entrants may submit the same entry to more than one category.
 Each category entered requires an entry fee for that category.

 4. Formatting: Screenplays must be formatted according to industry standards.
 Pages must be numbered and typed in 12 point Courier font.
 All entries must be submitted in English.
 Include title only on title page.
 The author’s name should NOT appear on the title page or anywhere on the script, to preserve anonymity and fairness.
-MovieMagic Screenwriter, Final Draft, and Celtx are suggested programs.
+This includes the script’s file name.

-9. Winner Notification: Semi-finalists and finalists will be notified by late March.
-Winners in each category will be announced at the Screenwriting Competition Awards Ceremony during the festival in May 2018.
+Finalists will be notified by email no later than July 29, 2023.
+Winners in each category will be announced at the Screenwriting Competition Awards Ceremony during the festival in October 2022.

-13. Copyright: All entrants are encouraged to register their screenplays with the Writers’ Guild of America, East or West: www.wgaeast.org/script_registration, or www.wga.org/registration/index.html, and with the U.S. Copyright Office.
+12. Copyright: All entrants are encouraged, but not required to register their screenplays with the Writers’ Guild of America, East or West: www.wgaeast.org/script_registration, or www.wga.org/registration/index.html.